Permits

 Two Permit Streams, Very Different Timelines

-If you're a plumber or HVAC tech scanning the City of Toronto's open data portal for leads, this distinction matters more than anything else.
+If you're a plumber or HVAC tech scanning permit data for leads, this distinction matters more than anything else.
 A trade permit can go from application to issued in days.
-A building permit for a rear addition can sit in queue for months while the applicant waits on zoning review, Committee of Adjustment hearings, or structural engineering approvals.
+A building permit for a major addition can sit in queue for months while the applicant waits on zoning review, hearings, or structural engineering approvals.

 What "Permit Issued" Actually Means